 - Keep the senior engaged.
 Whenever possible, include the senior in the pursuits other household members are having fun with, whether singing holiday songs, opening gifts, reminiscing, or watching holiday classics.
 Frequently, long-term memory remains intact even though short-term memory is diminished, and holiday traditions such as these may trigger renewed interest and engagement.

 - Think through gift suggestions very carefully.
 For a senior with dementia, even the most harmless gift could be dangerous.
 It is best to stick to essentials: a warm blanket, a favorite kind of food, comfortable slippers.
 If family members ask for specific gift suggestions, the gift of respite care is one that is always welcome!
-A professional home care agency, like Absolute Companion Care, can offer gift cards for specialized dementia care – providing a priceless gift for both the senior along with his or her family members.
+A professional home care agency, like Absolute Companion Care, a provider of home care in Hunt Valley and nearby areas, can offer gift cards for specialized dementia care – providing a priceless gift for both the senior along with his or her family members.

-For further tips and resources pertaining to making the holiday season as enjoyable as you possibly can for those with dementia, contact Absolute Companion Care, one of the most trusted home care agencies in Towson, MD and the surrounding areas.
+For further tips and resources pertaining to making the holiday season as enjoyable as you possibly can for those with dementia, contact Absolute Companion Care, experts in home care in Hunt Valley and nearby areas.
 Our care team is highly trained in the most compassionate, patient, and creative care techniques to help senior loved ones stay as safe, independent, and engaged as possible.
 Reach out to us any time at 410-357-9640 for more information.